 How should customers access a secure message center?

 Secure message centers have evolved from traditional email encryption services, which provide similar security and tracking features, but generally force users to create a separate login on a separate web-portal to send or receive secure messages.
 By contrast, an integrated secure message center shares a financial services portal login (via SSO techniques) at a minimum, and at best – blends seamlessly into the service portal’s user interface.
 Taken a step further – corresponding mobile apps can be offered as an alternative to web portal access and the secure message center features and functions are replicated in the mobile app as well.
 Under the hood – this requires a secure messaging service that supports SSO services and exposes web service APIs for the secure messaging service functions, management and provisioning.
-This simplifies the addition of secure message center features in financial services portals and mobile apps.
+This simplifies the addition of secure message center features in financial services self-service portals and mobile apps.

 How do employees access the secure message center?

 For account management and lower volume, or ‘un-categorized’ inquires – an email client such as Outlook may be most suitable.
 For high volume, contact center workflows, employees will often use a CRM like Salesforce Service Cloud to manage the customer database, automate and track customer interactions for support and retention – even for marketing and sales touchpoints.
 So, the secure message center must integrate with the backend applications and UIs that your employees use, while maintaining end-to-end message security and verifiable compliance with security policy and privacy regulations – always ‘must have’ table stakes of a secure message center design for financial services firms.